goodtocode/templates/dotnet-semantickernel/README.md

-# Microservice Quick-Start
+# Semantic Kernel Microservice Quick-Start
-A simple Microservice solution including Domain Models, Aggregates, Persistence Repositories and an API presentation layer.
-This Microservice API is built using .NET 6 and Entity Framework Core.
+A simple Semantic Kernel CRUD Microservice solution including Domain Models, Aggregates, Persistence Repositories and an API presentation layer.
+This demonstrates the most basic use cases of Semantic Kernel in an Clean Architecture Microservice.

 ## Prerequisites
 You will need the following tools: